michaelnisi/manger/README.md

 ### cache.update()

 Updates all ranked feeds and returns a stream that emits feed URLs of updated feeds.
 This, of course, could produce a resource heavy operation!
-Feeds are updated ordered by their popularity, using the rank index, therefore `flushCount` must have been invoked before this method can take any effect.
+Feeds are updated ordered by their popularity, using the rank index, therefore `flushCounter` must have been invoked before this method can take any effect.

 - `read()` `str()`